donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 ### Defining Strategies

-Now for the meat of things: users can customize how they want the thumbnailer to parse a specified paths with *strategies*.
+Now for the meat of things: users can customize how they want the thumbnailer to parse a specified path with *strategies*.

 This enables endless possibilities when it comes to *how* the thumbnails are created.
 For example, one can create a strategy that combines multiple images inside a directory when generating a thumbnail.
 For my use case, I created the *cover* strategy.